takemaru/dnet/README.md

 DNET is mainly developed in [JST ERATO Minato project](http://www-erato.ist.hokudai.ac.jp/?language=en).
-It is implemented by the authors listed in [AUTHORS.txt], and its theory is studied by several people as described in the following paper and [theory.pdf].
+It is implemented by the authors listed in [AUTHORS.txt], and its theory is studied by several people as described in the above paper and [theory.pdf].

 DNET is still under the development.
 The current version just